leodollinger/Stocks-REST-API/README.md

 `amount (int):` desired amount to add into purchased amount.

 Update the stock entity with the purchased amount based on received argument: “amount” (of type Integer).
 Before updating the purchased amount for a certain stock, it is necessary to search for it on the get endpoint.
+The current purchased amount plus the sended amount needs to be equal or greater than zero.

 Returns a Json with the message `“{amount} units of stock {stock_symbol} were added to your stock record”`.